Sanket-C-Gaikwad/linux-basics/8_EnvVariable.md

 ## 1. What are Environment Variables?
+When you login to a Linux system a shell environment gets setup for the user logging in.
+Bash environment variables defines the environment it creates when it launches.
+The information they carries and applies is your username, locale, history file size, your default editor, and a lot of other things.
+They too are defined by a key:value pair as shell variables.

 ```
 - A variable can have more than one value and will be separated by a colon: